fabian-kutschera/Scripts4Processing/README.md

 #### [CreateVtkCoastLineFromGmt.py](./CreateVtkCoastLineFromGmt.py)

 Generates a .vtk file of the coastline using GMT.
-The CoastLine.vtk file can be open using ParaView.
+The CoastLine.vtk file can be opened using ParaView.

 Run the script from within Spyder (on heisenbug) e.g. via